The Best & Worst States in America for Online Privacy (2026 Update)

 States have the right to refute any federal law they can prove goes against the United States Constitution.
 The same precedent doesn’t apply to federal laws that a state believes go against its Constitution.
 Individual states also have the right to include or modify requirements.

-On the other hand, the federal government can sue states on behalf of the national government.
+On the other hand, the federal government can sue states on its own behalf.
 An example of these loopholes in action is California’s fight to keep its Internet Consumer Protection and Net Neutrality Act in place.

 Use PIA to Protect Your Digital Privacy in the US

 Online privacy laws in the US are evolving, but not nearly fast enough to keep up with the ever-increasing threat of cybercrime.
-As citizens, we need to stay vigilant and take steps to protect our online privacy until the laws catch up with the times.
+Until stronger protections are in place, individuals are largely responsible for safeguarding their own data.

 A VPN like Private Internet Access is a great way to protect your data.
 We provide military-grade encryption and tough security protocols to protect your data as it travels between your device and our servers.
 You also get MACE, an all-in-one ad, malware, and tracker blocker that stops threats at the DNS level before they reach your device.